-With the Office of Human Resource's recent announcement that the Student Loan Repayment Program will be fully funded for FY 2017, this week is a good time to reflect on the role of NTEU in negotiating for that program -- and defending it against repeated attempts by the SEC to reduce it over the past several years, including during negotiations over a new Collective Bargaining Agreement.
+With the Office of Human Resource's recent announcement regarding the success of the Student Loan Repayment Program (SLRP) in FY 2017, this week is a good time to reflect on the role of NTEU in negotiating for that program -- and defending it against repeated attempts by the SEC to reduce it over the past several years, including during negotiations over our current Collective Bargaining Agreement.
 It is also important to remind you that the union will continue to work hard to defend the SLRP in FY 2018, against any cutbacks by the SEC.

 History of the Student Loan Repayment Program at the SEC

 The road to the Student Loan Repayment Program began back in the 1990s, when NTEU’s national Legislative Department won legislation in Congress affording the Office of Personnel Management (OPM) a wide range of recruitment and retention flexibilities that they could offer federal agencies, including student loan forgiveness.
 Subsequently, NTEU's Legislative Department worked closely with OPM to ensure the issuance of regulations giving this discretionary authority to federal agencies.

 The SEC, however, did not opt to create a student loan forgiveness program until NTEU commenced its representation of SEC employees.
 Shortly after employees voted NTEU to serve as their exclusive representative at the SEC, the union negotiated the current program at the agency in its first Collective Bargaining Agreement back in 2002.
 The basic program may be found in Article 25 of the Collective Bargaining Agreement.